mlabs-haskell/plutus-simple-model/README.md

 ### How to work with time

 Note that every time we submit block successfully one slot passes.
-By default one slot lasts for 1 second.
+By default, one slot lasts for 1 second.
 Sometimes we want to check for TX that should happen in the future or after some time passes.

 For that we can use functions to make blockchain move forward: